bonny1992/anime-arcs/README.md

 ## Json vs Yml
 I used `yml` for my convenience, but I might just use a script to convert them all, let's see.

+### Update
+I think I've configured the GitHub action correctly to convert (on request) the files.

 ## Contributing
 If you want to contribute, first of all, thank you!
 I will accept pull requests, just make sure to follow the same format!